inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/what-do-we-do-with-all-this-big-data-video-with-transcript.md

 link: "https://www.ted.com/talks/susan_etlinger_what_do_we_do_with_all_this_big_data/transcript"
 keywords: []
 learnTags: ["ethics","fairness","disability","dataset","methods"]
-summary: |-
-  A Ted Talk that stresses the need for a deeper critical thinking skillset as the accumulation of data increases.
+summary: "A Ted Talk that stresses the need for a deeper critical thinking skillset as the accumulation of data increases. "
 ---